-To safely remove a hair from your baby’s eye, use clean hands to gently separate the lids with your fingers and attempt to wipe the hair away with a damp Q-tip or clean, damp washcloth.
+To safely remove hair from Baby’s eye, use clean hands to gently separate the lids with your fingers and attempt to wipe the hair away with a damp Q-tip or clean, damp washcloth.
 Alternatively, you can flush the hair out with lukewarm water or artificial tears.
 Most hairs will flush out of the eye naturally with your baby’s own tears.

 What to do if there is hair in your baby’s eye